apecloud/kubeblocks-labs/iximiuz/kubeblocks-201-83b9a997/index.md

       fi
 ---

+# Kubeblocks Tutorial 201 - Seamless Upgrades & Basic Maintenance

-Welcome to the second installment(换个说法) of our **KubeBlocks** tutorial series!
+Welcome to the **second chapter** of our **KubeBlocks** tutorial series!

-In this guide, we will focus on **seamless upgrades** and （删掉basic maintenance）**basic maintenance**—two core features that showcase KubeBlocks’ ability to run **any database** at **Operator Capability Level 5**, suitable for **production-grade** operations.
+In this guide, we will focus on **seamless upgrades** and **basic maintenance**—two core features that showcase KubeBlocks’ ability to run **any database** at **Operator Capability Level 5**, suitable for **production-grade** operations.
 Whether you’re managing a small dev cluster or a large-scale enterprise environment, KubeBlocks streamlines the entire database lifecycle on Kubernetes.

 ::image-box
 ---